nguyensjsu/fa18-202-polymorphers/DevelopmentJournal/README.md

 * Buzzing System: Realize the control of Buzz-in logics
 * **Design Pattern**: State Design Pattern (for timer in the QA Panel)

 #### Fei Wang
+* CreateGame:  Implement the funtion to create games, storage team and question
+* PlayGame:    Implement the funtion to play game, control two screens to display game information
+* **Design Pattern**: Observer Design Pattern (Used to modify information to notify two screens)